 - occasionally mentioning in the formal meetings that they had interesting gossips shared from the various sites

 For him these meetings at the coffee corner was one of the success factors that helped the team to bond strongly, have more trust in each other and deal with conflict much easier by not taking it personally.

 Obviously, I was intrigued when I heard his story and I have tried it myself in various teams I’ve led since.
 It really works!
 Persistence may be a quality you need to have when you start introducing such a virtual coffee corner or water cooler, but it definitely pays off.

 I wish you great success with the idea and please adjust it to the shape or form that fits your organisation.

 If you want to explore this aspect further we are offering the first 10 leaders who register with us a FREE OF CHARGE 30 minutes individual consultation on how to best apply these tips in your own context.

 Please register under this link so that we can get in touch with you.

-We explore this and other similar subjects in our Virtual Leaders Lounge.
+We explore this and other business relevant subjects in our Virtual Leaders Lounge.
 This is an informal online meeting of maximum 10 business leaders where we discuss challenges in virtual teams and organisations and share best practices.
-No PowerPoint is used!
+No PowerPoint is used no prep work required!